Constraining exotic compact stars composed of bosonic and fermionic dark matter with gravitational wave events

 \section{Abstract}

 We investigate neutron star-black hole (NS-BH) merger candidates as a test for compact exotic objects.
-Using the events GW190814, GW200105 and GW200115 measured by the LIGO-Virgo collabration, which represent a broad profile of the masses in the NS mass spectrum, we demonstrate the constraining power for the parameter spaces of compact stars consisting of dark matter for future measurements.
-We consider three possible cases of dark matter stars: self-interacting, purely bosonic or fermionic dark matter stars, stars consisting of a mixture of interacting bosonic and fermionic matter, as well as the limiting case of selfbound stars.
+Using the events GW190814, GW200105 and GW200115 measured by the LIGO-Virgo {collaboration}, which represent a broad profile of the masses in the NS mass spectrum, we demonstrate the constraining power for the parameter spaces of compact stars consisting of dark matter for future measurements.
+We consider three possible cases of dark matter stars: self-interacting, purely bosonic or fermionic dark matter stars, stars consisting of a mixture of interacting bosonic and fermionic matter, as well as the limiting case of {self-bound} stars.
 We find that the scale of those hypothetical objects are dominated by the one of the strong interaction.
 The presence of fermionic dark matter requires a dark matter particle of the GeV mass scale, while the bosonic dark matter particle mass can be arbitrarily large or small.
-In the limiting case of a selfbound linear equation of state, we find that the vacuum energy of those configurations has to be similar to the one of QCD.
+In the limiting case of a {self-bound} {constant speed of sound parametrization}, we find that the vacuum energy of those configurations has to be similar to the one of QCD.